Notable People

 Not every musician can make that feel like a strength.

-He understood that the genre needed institutions, not just albums
+He understood that the genre needed institutions as well as albums

 One reason Koz lasted is that he kept building formats around the music instead of waiting for the market to protect it.

-His official site highlights not only albums and tours but also the Dave Koz cruises, radio programs, television work, PBS hosting, and music-advocacy roles.
+His official site highlights albums and tours alongside the Dave Koz cruises, radio programs, television work, PBS hosting, and music-advocacy roles.
 Those are not random side hustles.
 They are institutional responses to a fragmented listening culture.
 If radio changes, build a show.
 If live music gets harder to package, build an experience.
 If audiences want intimacy and community, create a floating festival.

-That is partly entrepreneurship, but it is also an artistic reading of what his audience actually wanted: not only records, but a recurring environment.
+That is partly entrepreneurship, but it is also an artistic reading of what his audience actually wanted: records and a recurring environment.

 Public warmth became part of the brand for a reason

-The Hollywood Walk of Fame entry from 2009 and Koz's current official biography both emphasize not just his music but his public generosity.
+The Hollywood Walk of Fame entry from 2009 and Koz's official biography both emphasize his music and his public generosity.
 The same biography foregrounds his work with Starlight Children's Foundation, and the GRAMMY page notes his long charitable involvement there as well.

 That is not incidental branding polish.
 It fits the music.